 The only thing added to the cauliflower is the cheese sauce, so that’s what we need to look at in terms of its purine content…

 Luckily, cheese is low in purines so is safe in a gout diet in its own right.

 But what about the rest of the ingredients?

 Well, apart from cheese (usually mature cheddar), the basic ingredients are plain flour, butter, milk, with salt and black pepper to season.
-Some recipes also call for things like breadcrumbs, cream cheese, double cream, mustard, and nutmeg.
-Some go even further and use onions, garlic, and other ingredients to flavor the milk.

 I much prefer simple and basic.
 And there’s nothing to be afraid of in a basic white sauce:

 - Milk and cheese are low in purines.